-Environmental Component ntives, in combination with the existing statutory g and consent-granting framework 13 Potential Significant Adverse Effect, if unmitigated Biodiversity and flora and fauna Contribution towards the protection and management of biodiversity and flora and fauna (in designated sites, including European Sites and Wildlife Sites, and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats) Contribution towards the maintenance of existing green Arising from both construction and operation of tourism related development/activities: • Loss of/damage to biodiversity in designated sites (including European Sites and Wildlife Sites) and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats; and disturbance to biodiversity and flora and fauna; • Habitat loss, fragmentation and deterioration, including patch size and edge effects; and • Disturbance (e.g. due to noise and lighting as
+Environmental Component Environmental Effects from all Alternatives, in combination with the existing statutory planning/decision-making and consent-granting framework9 Significant Positive Effect, likely to occur Potential Significant Adverse Effect, if unmitigated Biodiversity and flora and fauna Contribution towards the protection and management of biodiversity and flora and fauna (in designated sites, including European Sites and Wildlife Sites, and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats) Contribution towards the maintenance of existing green infrastructure and its ecosystem services.
+Contribution towards protection of biodiversity and flora and fauna as a result of contributing towards the protection of environmental vectors, air, water and soil.
+Arising from both construction and operation of tourism related development/activities: • Loss of/damage to biodiversity in designated sites (including European Sites and Wildlife Sites) and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats; and disturbance to biodiversity and flora and fauna; • Habitat loss, fragmentation and deterioration, including patch size and edge effects; and • Disturbance (e.g. due to noise and lighting as a result of product development in seminatural areas) and displacement of protected species such as birds and bats.
+Population and human health Contribution towards the protection of human health.
+Contribution towards the protection of amenity usage and access.
+Contribution towards the sustainable growth of tourism and associated sustenance and growth of communities within the Region.
+Potential interactions if effects upon environmental vectors such as water are not mitigated.
+Potential interactions if additional tourists are directed towards specific locations in instances where significant problems with critical infrastructure (drinking water, wastewater, waste and transport) have been identified.
+Soil Contribution towards minimising land-take and loss of extent of soil Land-take arising from mobility, accommodation and hospitality and other

-13 Effects include in-combination effects - those arising from services, infrastructure and other development (to service development, including tourism) that are planned for and consented through the statutory framework including the NPF, RSES and lower-tier land use plans.
+9 Effects include in-combination effects - those arising from services, infrastructure and other development (to service development, including tourism) that are planned for and consented through the statutory framework including the NPF, RSES and lower-tier land use plans.
 Examples may include developments/operation of developments relating to water services, transport, access or accommodation.
 Effects would be to varying degrees - refer to Comparative Evaluation of Alternative Table 7.4 in the SEA ER.